 All interns are required to participate in edTPA, a performance-based, subject-specific assessment and support system to emphasize, measure and support the skills and knowledge that all teachers need from Day 1 in the classroom.
-A passing edTPA score is a certification requirement of the Alabama State Department of Education but not a graduation requirement at Spring Hill College.
-Students may graduate without having passed edTPA but will not be recommended for certification until the edTPA requirement is satisfied.
+A passing edTPA score in the 3-hour internship section is both a graduation and certification requirement of the Alabama State Department of Education and Spring Hill College.

 - 3. A passing score report for the appropriate content area of the Praxis II Subject Assessment Test must be on file in the Division of Education before registration for the internship term will be approved.
-Additionally, early childhood and elementary education majors must have a passing score report on file for the Praxis II Teaching Reading test before beginning their internships.
+Additionally, elementary education majors must have a passing score report on file for the Praxis II Teaching Reading test before beginning their internships.
 Students are required to take the exam no later than the earliest schedule test date in their final semester of junior block. - 4.
-Satisfactory assessment of the student's Dispositions Checklist for Junior and Senior Candidates by the education faculty.

-- 5. Final review of student's portfolio by the education faculty. - 6.
+Satisfactory assessment of the student's Dispositions Checklist for Junior and Senior Candidates by the education faculty. - 5.
+Final review of student's portfolio by the education faculty. - 6.
 Completion of the education program not later than four years after admission to the program.
 A student who does not complete the program within a four- year period may apply for reinstatement.